DOUGH GETTERS LOGIN

 While larger serves of these foods may be high in FODMAPs, small serves are often safe and low in FODMAPs.
 It all depends on the serving size!
 The Monash University FODMAP Diet App is a great way to check this.
 You can use the App to see low, moderate and high FODMAP serves of many foods.

-3. FODMAPs are bad for your gut
+3. FODMAP foods are bad for your gut

 Definitely not true.
 While people with IBS often have highly sensitive bowels and may experience tummy troubles after a high FODMAP meal, FODMAPs are actually very good for our gut.